 - Artist: Father to son with type 1

 - Title: Untitled

 - Location: Rio Rancho, New Mexico, USA

-- Statement: Before my son’s 2nd birthday, he was diagnosed with Type 1.
+- Statement: Before my son’s second birthday, he was diagnosed with type 1.
 On his first diaversary, I made this by using the blood glucose test strips that he had gone through in that year.
 We had saved every strip in a drawer.
 Why?
 We didn’t know, just hated throwing away something that represented how much our son had gone through.

 3rd Place: Camilla Jacobs